 Generally, there are two types of government-funded public works, ones involving construction and ones not involving construction.
 Construction projects involve “additions to and alterations of public works,” M.G.L. c.
 149, § 27D.

-However, the non-construction provisions of the prevailing wage law, Section 27F, is much broader, and it addresses situations where a “truck or any automotive or other vehicle or equipment is to be engaged in public works” and requires that prevailing rates “be paid to the operators of said trucks, vehicles or equipment.”
+However, the non-construction provision of the prevailing wage law, Section 27F, is much broader, and it addresses situations where a “truck or any automotive or other vehicle or equipment is to be engaged in public works” and requires that prevailing rates “be paid to the operators of said trucks, vehicles or equipment.”
 Unlike Section 27, Section 27F is not limited to public works involving construction.

 Overtime and the Prevailing Wage